-- The pay rates for faculty and instructors reflected an average amount of classes taught, erring on the side of caution. - Year 0 does not have expenses as course design and curriculum are currently being completed. - MCC already offers most of the classes in the beginning years of the program which could accelerate the timeline of classes being offered.
+- The pay rates for faculty and instructors reflected an average amount of classes taught, erring on the side of caution. - Year 0 does not have expenses as all course design and curriculum was created in 2023 to align with CDE standards. - MCC already offers most of the classes in the beginning years of the program which could accelerate the timeline of classes being offered.

-PROJECTED FACILITY AND EQUIPMENT COSTS, INCLUDING ESTIMATED LICENSING, AND MAINTENANCE COSTS, IF APPLICABLE:
+PROJECTED FACILITY AND EQUIPMENT COSTS, INCLUDING ESTIMATED LICENSING AND MAINTENANCE COSTS, IF APPLICABLE: